 Background to our thinking

 Serum and plasma contain measurable innate and adaptive responses to diseases.
 For example, innate inflammatory molecules are produced by the body as a defense against pathogens.
-Innate molecules act to regulate inflammation, you are familiar with CRP.
+Innate molecules act to regulate inflammation.

 Adaptive responses include antibodies that are disease-specific.
 These responses can be against foreign organisms.
 Sometimes the adaptive response is against “self” and that means this abnormal response is against host proteins and results in an autoimmune disease.

 Previously we mentioned a “by-stander” response that could be causative for polyneuritis equi.
-The trouble with this disease pathogenesis is the organism responsible for disease is long gone, but the detrimental inflammatory pathway is active.
-Antibodies against organisms won’t diagnose PNE.
+In PNE the organism responsible for disease is long gone, but the detrimental inflammatory pathway is active.
+That means it is possible that the adaptive response drives the disease.
+Antibodies against organisms won’t diagnose polyneuritis—antibodies against myelin protein 2 are present in horses with PNE.
 Inflammatory biomarkers aren’t specific to diagnose PNE.
-However, it may be useful to investigate tissue specific markers that shouldn’t be there.
-Tissue specific markers can come from degraded or injured cells.
-Biomarkers in horses at risk for PNE are in high demand.
-We would like to determine if biomarkers can identify sub-sets of patient populations for our work in equine neurodegenerative diseases.
+It may be useful to investigate tissue specific markers that shouldn’t be there.
+Tissue specific markers can come from degraded or injured cells, for example neurofilament light protein (NfL) is present when there is axon damage.
+We would like to determine if biomarkers identify subsets of patient populations for our work in equine neurodegenerative diseases.

 Uncomplicating plasma/serum biomarkers by purification